manpeihong/Toolbox-v3/README.md

 New splash screen with loading progress.

+New introduction screen with global settings.

-New global settings window.
+New global settings window accessable from menu bar.

 Now module loading error messages are shown in the log frame once the mainwindow is opened.

 Improved System Tray Icon functionality in Windows.
 Double click the icon to show/hide the main window.
 Right click to exit the program.

 Now all images are stored in "Images" folder.
+ALl .ui files are stored in "UI" folder.